 All that engine idling can do some serious damage to the air.
 Thus, you can do your part to keep Maryland's air clean by making sure your vehicle's emission control system is up to par.

 The year of your vehicle determines what sort of testing it will undergo.
-Vehicles from the current two model years are exempt from the first round of testing.
-There are four varieties of analysis:

 On-Board Diagnostics (OBD) Test